Read on for six public speaking activities. Then, sign up for a free download of the activities in a printable form.

 I created these public speaking activities to address common areas of concern with high schoolers.
 Most students fear the nature of a speech class.
 Most students use too many fillers when speaking.
 Most students focus on one area, such as volume and forget about the rest: non-verbal communication, tone, eye contact, etc.

 Through coaching speech, spending many weekends at speech tournaments, and teaching public speaking, I created these public speaking activities.
 I’ve seen variations of these or adapted these from activities geared toward younger students.
 These speech activities should work well with high school students.
+These are included in my public speaking unit as well.

 1. Eliminating fillers.